What Will Matter When AI Knows Everything?

 But because their education never fully addressed the questions that matter most.

-decide what ought to be done, not just what can be done
+decide and execute on what ought to be done, not merely what can be done

 Why College and Work Often Aren’t Enough